Kozea/Radicale/proxy.md

 }
 ```

-Radicale's default configuration limits the maximum number of parallel
+Be reminded that Radicale's default configuration enforces limits on the
-connections!
+maximum number of parallel connections, the maximum file size and the rate of
+incorrect authentication attempts.
+Connections are terminated after a timeout.